 I went the following week to a professional building, I was dressed all professionally myself, and I was greeted by a tall, young man with a lot of light in his eyes, wearing a baseball jersey and torn jeans.
 Huh!
 We talked that day and got to know each other and I started to understand what they did.
 They ran workshops and retreats to help people discover themselves, connect to their best selves, learn to believe and trust in themselves, learn to be real, to heal and to live life with more peace, clarity, and confidence.

-His wife and partner at the time (they have now chosen different paths but we are all still connected) was in their words, The Product.
-She was the main teacher/leader and program designer – a strong, intuitive, wise, take no shit from anyone kind of woman.
+His wife and partner at the time (they have now chosen different paths) was in their words, The Product.
+She was the main teacher/leader and program designer – a strong, intuitive, in-your-face, take no shit from anyone kind of woman.
 Together with a few others, they ran programs and enlightened people – I don’t mean the Buddha kind of way but she/they got people to face themselves and wake up to how they were living and taught them how to live a new, more authentic life.